riosengineer/Bicepify/bicep-examples/existing/README.md

 ## 🚀 Deployment

 > [!NOTE]
-> The deployment commands will create the existing resources first before leveraging the Bicep template to utilise these.
+> The deployment commands will create the resources first before leveraging the Bicep template to utilise these as part of the example demo.

 In VisualStudio Code open a terminal and run: